 Sources of funding

 The success of a nurse clinic depends on many factors, one of which is funding.
 It is necessary to identify sustainable sources of funding to pay for the health services provided.
 Nurses that understand financial concepts can advocate within their organisation and with external agencies to plan and deliver new service models for patients.

 - federal, state, territory and local governments (including the Medicare Benefits Schedule and the Practice Nurse Incentive Program).

 - patients who pay ‘out of pocket’ costs.

 Your business plan will need to have a financing component that describes the source of funding and any conditions associated with accessing that funding.
 For example, nurses using MBS care planning item numbers to fund a nurse clinic will need to include the MBS items, the dollar amounts, when they are going to be claimed, and how the MBS requirements will be met in the financing section of the business case.

-Review this list of the most commonly used MBS items used in nurse clinics
+Review this list of the most common MBS items used in nurse clinics (Updated July 2022)

 Some health organisations rely on a single source of financing to provide their care, but this is rare.
 It is risky because a service may become unsustainable if that source of financing changes or is no longer available.
 Managers and boards sometimes focus on diversifying their funding streams to manage this risk.